 In 2011, when HarvestPlus Nigeria began developing and disseminating vitamin A cassava (with Ilona at the helm), she joined the on-farm trials before the varieties became officially available for farmers—and decided to create the Senator Adeyemo Women Empowerment Cooperative (SAWEC) to propel the solution forward.
 Named after her husband, the concept is centered on a processing center at which local women develop skills that will improve their livelihoods and nutritional status.

 What began as one woman’s mission has grown into a quest to prevent malnutrition.
 Bola’s now plentiful network of farmers, agrodealers—who aggregate smallholder farmers’ harvests and sell them in bulk—and processors also offers a safety net for those wishing to gamble on health.

-“This will fix all the [nutritional] problems,” she remembers thinking.
+“This will help fix the [nutritional] problems,” she remembers thinking.
 “This is what started my passion.”

 Becoming Mama SAWEC

 I look out at the brush around us, wondering what we’re stopping for.
 Mama SAWEC, as she is now better known, is already out of her car.